Research Like a Pro® with DNA Study Group

 Typical: Confirm or reject a traced relationship in the last 3-4 generations that you have already researched with documentary records.
 (Traced means you have used documentary records to trace your relationship to an ancestor).
 If this is the first time you are working with DNA evidence, we encourage you to focus on confirming the genetic connection to one of your second-great-grandparents.

-Difficult: Test a hypothesized relationship in 3-6 generations that you may or may not have already researched with traditional genealogy records; or research unknown parents of an ancestor 3-6 generations back.
+Difficult: Test a hypothesized relationship in 3-6 generations that you may or may not have already researched with documentary evidence; or research unknown parents of an ancestor 3-6 generations back.

 Peer Review and Feedback